KomodoPlatform/NotaryNodes/season6/candidates/phm87/README.md

     </td>
   </tr>
 </table>
-I've been Notary Node operator of phm87_SH and phit_SH and Community Contributor since 2019, I contributed to iguana/dPoW, chips and Komodo ecosystem.
+I've been Notary Node operator since 2019-2020 season (phm87_SH and phit_SH) and Community Contributor, I contributed to iguana/dPoW, Chips and Komodo ecosystem.

-Thank you to Komodo Team to have merged my pull requests to githubs of komodo and dPoW/iguana despite the additional workload.
-I am very happy to be part of Komodo community and Notary Nodes, I had many interesting open-minded discussions about KMD tech and other projects.
-Learning how consensus code works and different protocol is a long learning curve but I'm happy to do it with KMD community.
+Thank you to Komodo Team for open-minded discussions, sharing knowledges about Komodo tech and other projects.

 Big thank you to the whole Komodo community and ecosystem.
 Specials thanks to jl777, metaphilibert, Ludom, SHossain, blakjok3r, Alright and ca333.